Meet the Team

 We have a fantastic team here at JCB Animal Physio Rehabilitation Centre

-We are a mixture of fully insured and qualified Registered Veterinary Nurses, Animal Physiotherapists and Canine Hydrotherapists registered with the International Association of Animal Therapists and the Canine Hydrotherapy Association
+We are a mixture of fully insured and qualified Registered Veterinary Nurses, Veterinary Physiotherapists and Canine Hydrotherapists registered with the International Association of Animal Therapists and the Canine Hydrotherapy Association

 Director - RVN, Veterinary Physiotherapist, Canine Hydrotherapist